 Good, now go chase after it and stop making excuses for why you aren’t doing it right now.

-If you haven’t done so, use the three Kinder questions to help you create an intentionally designed life.
+If you haven’t decided what that intentional life would look like yet, the three Kinder questions can help you create an intentionally designed life.

 Take time to invest in your friends, family, and true passions.
 Design the life you want to live and take steps everyday to start living it right now.